lidofinance/dual-governance/docs/specification.md

 To safeguard the ETH associated with withdrawal NFTs, this function should be invoked when the `Escrow` is in the `RageQuitEscrow` state and before the `RageQuitExtensionPeriod` ends.
 The ETH corresponding to unclaimed withdrawal NFTs after this period ends would still be controlled by the code potentially affected by pending and future DAO decisions.

+> [!NOTE]
+> This method does not require the caller (`msg.sender`) to be the original owner of the `unstETHIds`.
+This allows users who previously locked their NFTs in the `Escrow` to have them claimed from a different address.

 #### Preconditions

 - The `Escrow` instance MUST be in the `RageQuitEscrow` state.
-- The provided `unstETHIds` MUST only contain finalized but unclaimed withdrawal requests with the owner set to `msg.sender`.
+- The provided `unstETHIds` MUST only contain finalized but unclaimed withdrawal requests.

 ---